Feriman22/portscan-protection/README.md

 - Smarter way to update
 - Different menus before and after install
 - Shorter code (combine similar *if* structures in one *for* cycle)
-- Remove original installer to avoid confusing
+- Replace original installer with symlink to avoid confusing
 - Small bugfixes

 >01-02-2021